itinstructor/GoPiGo3/README.md

 ## GoPiGo3 Code

-- ps4_gopigo.py --> Remote control with wireless PS4 game controller to Pi bluetooth.
-PyGame is used.
-This is used as a library for GoPiGo3 remote control.
+- ps4_gopigo_pygame.py --> Remote control with wireless PS4 game controller to Pi bluetooth.
+PyGame is used as the library for GoPiGo3 remote control.
 - rc_gui_ps4_bme280.py --> Uses ps4_gopigo.py as a module to run the joystick with gui and bme280.
 Screenshot below.
 - obstacle_scanner.py --> Tkinter visualization of area using distance sensor.
 - radar_rich.py --> ASCII visualization of area using distance sensor and Python rich library.